detraismc/SpContentQuests/README.md

   * ❇️ **Emerald Furnace**
   * 🖤 **Netherite Furnace**
 * **Increased Efficiency**: Higher tier furnaces provide significantly faster smelting speeds and better fuel rates.
-* **Easy Vanilla Crafting**: Craft these custom Slimefun items directly in a Vanilla Crafting Table using intuitive recipes.
+* **Easy Vanilla Crafting**: Craft these custom Slimefun furnaces directly in a standard Vanilla Crafting Table using intuitive recipes.
 (This feature is completely optional and can be toggled in the config).

 ## 🛠️ Crafting Recipes

-If vanilla crafting is enabled, you can upgrade your furnaces using the previous tier, surrounded by ingots and a block of the respective material at the bottom.
+If vanilla crafting is enabled, you can upgrade your furnaces using the previous tier's furnace, surrounded by ingots (or dust/gems) and a block of the respective material at the bottom.

 **Example: Iron Furnace**
 ```text